arvindsv/faketime/README.md

         System.setProperty("faketime.offset.seconds", "86400");

+* You can also set property **faketime.fixed.seconds** to fix the time at a certain moment.
+For example, to set the date to 1 of January 1970, you can do something like this:

+        System.setProperty("faketime.fixed.seconds", "0");

 * That's it!
 Take a look at [FakeTimeTest.java](https://github.com/arvindsv/faketime/blob/master/FakeTimeTest.java) if you need to see some Java code which uses it.

 ### The "hard" way - For the Mac